Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 ### Add new provider in terraform

-Users can use the terraform driver in most major service providers as long as it's supported by terraform.
+Users can use the terraform driver in most major service providers as long as it's supported by Terraform.
 The following contracts are made between the framework and terraform module:

 The terraform files are stored in `spec/fixtures/perf/terraform/<provider>`.